TechDocsStudio/pushfeedback-docs/docs/quickstart.md

     ![Create project](./images/create-project.gif)

-    1. **URL configuration:** Enter the URL where you plan to install the feedback widget.
-Remember, this should be a specific subdomain (e.g., docs.pushfeedback.com), not the primary domain.
+    1. **URL configuration:** Specify the URL where you intend to use the feedback widget.
+Ensure this URL corresponds to the exact domain or subdomain where the widget will be used.
+For example, in our case we use `docs.pushfeedback.com` instead of `pushfeedback.com`.
     2.  **Email notification setup (optional):** You have the option to define up to three email addresses that will receive notifications.
 This step is optional, but if you want immediate alerts for feedback, it's beneficial.
     3. **Get your code snippet**: The final step of the wizard will present a pre-populated code snippet tailored to your project.
 This code contains your unique Project ID and is ready for integration with your website.